Richard-vinu/Full_Stack_Web-Development/Frontend/javaScript.md

 Very brief intro to callback functions(covered in great detail , later in the course)<br>
 Functions returning Functions <br>

+Rest operator (...)

+The rest operator is used in function parameter definitions to allow a function to accept an indefinite number of arguments as an array.
+Here's an example:

+javascript
+Copy code
+function sum(...numbers) {
+  return numbers.reduce((accumulator, currentValue) => accumulator + currentValue, 0);
+}

+console.log(sum(1, 2, 3)); // 6
+console.log(sum(1, 2, 3, 4, 5)); // 15
+In the example above, the sum function accepts an indefinite number of arguments using the rest operator ...numbers.
+The rest operator collects all the arguments passed into the function into an array called numbers.
+The reduce method is then used to sum up all the numbers in the array.

 ES6 Rest Parameter
+Rest operator (...)

+The rest operator is used in function parameter definitions to allow a function to accept an indefinite number of arguments as an array.
+Here's an example:

+javascript
+Copy code
+function sum(...numbers) {
+  return numbers.reduce((accumulator, currentValue) => accumulator + currentValue, 0);
+}

+console.log(sum(1, 2, 3)); // 6
+console.log(sum(1, 2, 3, 4, 5)); // 15
+In the example above, the sum function accepts an indefinite number of arguments using the rest operator ...numbers.
+The rest operator collects all the arguments passed into the function into an array called numbers.
+The reduce method is then used to sum up all the numbers in the array.

 SPLICE() :
 Array’s splice() method is used to remove few elements, replace or add new elements in the array.
 It will mutate original array.
 This method accepts 3 arguments :